 When an audiologist assesses hearing loss, one thing they measure is the pure tone audiogram.
 This assesses the quietest sound someone can hear over a range of frequencies.
 However, an audiogram only partly explains your experience with speech in background noise (Heinrich et al. 2015), because it only measures the quietest sound you can hear.
 For example, picking out speech from noise is a complex task for the brain to perform, and this cognitive ability isn’t assessed by an audiogram.
 In addition, there are other factors that are important such as personality, motivation, attitude toward hearing aids and prior hearing aid experience.

+An audiogram displaying a “ski slope” pattern that is a sign of age-related hearing loss (source: Ronan and Barrett, BMJ, 2014).
 Speech-in-noise tests get closer to the real-life problem a hearing aid is trying to solve.
 Listeners listen to speech in the presence of noise and write down what words they hear.
 More words correct show an increase in the ability to understand speech in specific noisy situations when listeners are wearing their hearing aid (aided) relative to when they are not (unaided).
 Of course, listening conditions in the clinic differ from real-life conditions.